Post-Mugabe euphoria fades with Zimbabwe's elections - AFP

 But while Mnangagwa has promised an investigation into the post-election killings, rights groups worry the crackdown was a sign of more Mugabe-style repression to come.

-"The same soldiers who removed Mugabe and we celebrated are now being sent to kill people after we voted," said Douglas Kumire, whose brother Ishmael was one of the six people killed.
+"The same soldiers who removed Mugabe and we celebrated are now being sent to kill people after we voted," said Douglas Kamire, whose brother Ishmail was one of the six people killed.

 On the night after Mnangagwa's victory, Christine said she saw troops beating civilians in Chitungwiza, a dormitory town south of Harare.